We can help you evaluate and improve services to your users, their carers and employees.

 With the vast range of expertise at the university we are able to provide you with full research design, advice and consultancy, including undertaking project and service evaluations.

-We offer a variety of methodologies including face to face interviewing, focus groups, surveys and data collection.
+We offer a variety of methodologies including face to face interviewing, focus groups, surveys and data collection, analysis of routine clinical data (including clinically significant change analyses) and health economic evaluations.

 We have a first-rate research profile and our expertise includes the application of psychology and sociology to real-world issues, participatory research and evidence-based practice.
-We draw upon the wide range of expertise within in the School of Health and Social Care as well as associated staff in other university departments.
+We draw upon the wide range of expertise within in the School of Health and Social Care as well as health researchers in other university departments including the Essex Business School, Economics Department, School of Sports Rehabilitation and Exercise Science and Mathematical Sciences.

 Our staff include academics and clinicians with quantitative and qualitative expertise in a range of health and care related research areas including: chronic illness; gerontology; health and clinical psychology; health risks; learning difficulties; management; mental health; nursing; oral health; occupational therapy; physiotherapy; pharmacy; medical sociology; social exclusion; social policy; social work speech and language therapy; sports science; and substance abuse.